Arcadia (poem): Form

 Arcadia by Sannazaro could be considered a prosimetrum – a combination of prose and verse.
 The alternation of prose and verse is consistent, but each varies considerably.
-Many portions of the prose are merely descriptive.
-Others sections, especially in the second half of the poem, are more narrative.
+Many portions of the prose are descriptive.
+Other sections, especially in the second half of the poem, are narrative.
 Like the prose, the poetry is varied with a number of different poetical forms, including frottola, barzelletta, madrigal, and canzona.

 Because of the pastoral subject and the sections in prose, Arcadia could also be considered an example of the Pastoral novel genre.
 Sannazaro can be considered the founder of this literary genre; another well known example is L'Astrée by Honoré d'Urfé.